ndemou/Out-PingStats/README.md

 # Out-PingStats

 A PowerShell program to evaluate the quality of your connection to the Internet (default behaviour) or to a specific host.
-Out-PingStats displays nice & detailed terminal graphs that help you assess the short and long-term quality of your connection.
+Out-PingStats displays nice, detailed and easy to grasp terminal graphs that help you assess the short and long-term quality of your connection with a quick glance at the screen.

 ![image](https://user-images.githubusercontent.com/4411400/208316162-c115a6c9-eca6-49d6-94d8-b90c9b6f2628.png)

 This program is good if:

- * You want to glance at the screen and have a clear idea of what happens (instead of having to interpret streams of numbers from ping)
  * You want to evaluate the quality of a connection for more than a few dozen seconds.
- * You want to evaluate the Internet quality of a busy network with many devices.
+ * You want to evaluate the Internet quality of a large network with many devices.
+ * You find graphs easier to interpret compared to a huge list of numbers.

-When evaluating for minutes or hours, Out-PingStats will aggregate measurements without losing important details so that it can easily display a few hours of data in one screen.
+When evaluating for long periods (minutes or hours), Out-PingStats will aggregate measurements without losing important detail.
+As a result it can easily display a few hours worth of data in one screen.

-When evaluating the Internet quality of a busy network you will typically ping some well known host like google.com, 1.1.1.1 etc.
+When one wants to evaluate the uplink quality of a large network he will typically ping some well known host (google.com, 1.1.1.1, etc).
-However some times a specific host will throttle incoming packets which will appear as packet loss in your pings.
-This effect is stronger in LANs with many devices behind the same public IP where many devices maybe hammering a specific host.
+Some times however that host will throttle incoming packets and this will appear as packet loss in the pings.
+This effect is stronger in LANs with many devices.
+My guess is that this happens because many devices are "hammering" the host that I happened to choose.
 I have, in many cases, seen packet loss of 3% to 5% (and some times even more).
-Out-PingStats is immune to such problems because it queries/pings more than a dozen different hosts in parallel and smartly aggregates the response times.
+Out-PingStats was designed to be immune to such problems.
+It pings more than a dozen different hosts in parallel and also used a smart algorithm to combine the different response times to one value.
+If you see packet loss or the RTT jumping up then you know it's because of a real problem in your uplink.

 ## For the impatient